vonerikbarren/Portfolio--V3/markdown/Notes.md

-[] - Taking away the small circle with default picture in it with icon [] - creating links for the pictures of the applications [] - getting rid of the the inactive links in the toolbar / navbar
+[] - Taking away the small circle with default picture in it with icon [] - creating links for the pictures of the applications [] - getting rid of the the inactive links in the toolbar / navbar [] - Figuring out why the GSAP effect is not working on the github page site